Legal sports betting continues to be unfortunately good for business for illegal sports betting. Just how good remains a source of debate.

 - And the half-listening dabblers, who caught 10 seconds on the evening news about their state legalizing, Google themselves right into an offshore account by searching for sports betting options where they live.

 This has been the conundrum for each of the states that have legalized and implemented sports betting since the negation of the Professional and Amateur Sports Protection Act in 2018.
+A study released by the American Gaming Association asserts that seven million will place an NFL bet with a bookie in 2021, a 13% increase from 2020.

 And as legislative sessions end and the less-publicized and often-lengthy launch periods begin in places like Arizona, Connecticut, Florida, Louisiana, Maryland and South Dakota, offshore sportsbooks are hardly quaking at the thought of lost customers, said John Pappas, founder and CEO of Corridor Consulting.